-A yummy new book “Location Filming in Los Angeles,” written by arts·meme pal, Marc Wanamaker, in collaboration with Karie Bible and Harry Medved, provides a delicious historic photo-tour of location shooting all ’round our fair city.
+“Location Filming in Los Angeles,” a wonderful new book written by arts·meme pal, Marc Wanamaker in collaboration with Karie Bible and Harry Medved, provides a delicious historic tour of location shooting all ’round our fair city.

-In the rare promotional still photo above, James ["You're tearin' me apart!"]
-Dean broods while filming “Rebel Without a Cause” (1955) at the Griffith Park Observatory.
-Shooting took place in and around the elegant, iconic building, which sits in the hills of Los Feliz, California, also renowned for the global headquarters of arts·meme.
+In the rare promotional photo above, James [“You’re tearin’ me apart!“] Dean broods while filming “Rebel Without a Cause” (1955) at the Griffith Park Observatory.
+Shooting took place in and around the elegant, iconic building, which sits atop the hills of Los Feliz, California (also renowned for the global headquarters of arts·meme).

-The Observatory, says architectural historian Daniel Paul, who authored the Los Angeles City historic landmark document for all of Griffith Park, is a classic PWA Moderne structure.
+The Observatory, informs architectural historian Daniel Paul, who authored the Los Angeles City historic landmark document for all of Griffith Park, is a classic PWA Moderne structure.
 Daniel explains:

 PWA Moderne is the term for it.
-Streamline Moderne is something more like the Coca-Cola bottling plant on Central [Avenue].
+Streamline Moderne is something more like the Coca-Cola bottling plant on Central Avenue.
 PWA Moderne mixes Moderne with a Classical monumentality.
 The style is also called “Stripped Classicism.”
-This is not to say that the Observatory was a PWA project; it wasn’t, except for the sculpture near the building [shown in photo above].

 ♣ ♣ ♣ ♣

-Wendy Perron, editor of DANCE Magazine, reminds us in a tweet that James Dean (and Marlon Brando) studied dance with the great Katherine Dunham.
+Separately, Wendy Perron, editor of DANCE Magazine, reminds us in a tweet that James Dean studied dance with the great Katherine Dunham.
+(Brando did too.)

 In the photo, Dean grinds at the barre, looking none too comfortable, but not too shabby, either, in terms of his placement.
 Good standing-leg alignment, James Dean!

-Student #3 demonstrates how dire it can get.
-Click for detail.
+Student #3 demonstrates how dire things can get in dance class.

 “Location Filming in Los Angeles” | Arcadia Books